 What causes ice dams?

 Short answer: Roof ice and ice dams result from the escape of heat into the attic or roof space See a visual of the warning signs here.
 This heat builds up and eventually melts snow on the roof, which, as described above runs to the cold edge of the roof and forms an ice dam.
-Factors such as ventilation, insulation, solar orientation, tree coverage, home architecture, snow cover and weather conditions all interact to determine ice dam activity on every home.
+Factors such as ventilation, insulation, solar orientation, tree coverage, home architecture, snow cover, home owner lifestyle and of course weather conditions all interact to determine ice dam activity on every home.
 Because no two houses are the same, it is common to have neighboring homes on two ends of the ice dam spectrum; one may have major leaking, while the other is virtually unaffected.

 Tips on preventing damage: Preventing damage from an ice dam is pretty straight forward.
 It’s all about being proactive.
 When you think you may have a problem, it’s time to call The Ice Dam Company.
 Don’t wait until ice dams are on the news or in the Star Tribune.
 If you do, you will have to wait in line to get your ice dam removed, which can sometimes be a matter of days or weeks.
 It’s better to bite the bullet and address things before you have a real problem on your hands.
 Here are some common forms of damage done by ice dams.
 Depressing video of ice dam leaking into new cedar closet.
 Ouch.

 There is a lot of misinformation out there on the topic of ice dams.
 Our goal here is to be the single definitive source for all things relating to ice dams.
 Towards that end, here are some common misconceptions about ice dams, roof snow, roof ice and gutter ice removal.